ist356/assignment-04-ulifitsup/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I learned more about pandas after a few years since I lastly learned it from IST 256.
+Here in IST 356, and especially this assignment I learned how to combine pandas with streamlit, this is a lot better, and helped a lot for future data analytical purpose.
+Generally the code isn't hard, pretty straightforward, nothing really twisted or difficult to think of, but I do hope for better instructions, like what exactly you want see.
+Last week is great, you gave us pictures to demonstrate what exactly are we going to achieve, but this week, without pictures or so, is a lot harder.